XimonMattheusPSoledad/CS-Final-Project/README.md

-This is a Laboratory on Modules 2 to 5
+This is a Laboratory on Module 7

-The topics covered in this activity are everything except for the topics in module 1
+The topics covered in this activity are everything

 (https://github.com/XimonMattheusPSoledad/CS-Final-Project/tree/main)